-From the perspective employee-job and employee-organization fit perspectives (Rounds et al., 1987; Bretz & Judge, 1994; De Clercq et al., 2008; Kristof, 1996), the knowledge of what future employees want will assist companies in evaluating the need to modify job and work environment so as to enhance employee satisfaction and commitment to the company.
-A good fit will ultimately help to increase productivity when the right person is assigned a job that fits their KSAs.
+From the employee-job and employee-organization fit perspectives (Rounds et al., 1987; Bretz & Judge, 1994; De Clercq et al., 2008; Kristof, 1996), the knowledge of what future employees want will assist companies in evaluating the need to modify job and work environment so as to enhance employee satisfaction and commitment to the company.
+A good fit will help to increase productivity when the right person is assigned a job that fits their knowledge, skills, and abilities.